The Llanberis Path – Llwybr Llanberis

 There are buses to Llanberis from Caernarfon and Bangor.

 See our page on Walking up Yr Wyddfa (Snowdon) using Public Transport

 Plenty of parking options in Llanberis village, with the nearest the large car park in front of the Royal Victoria Hotel.
 Avoid parking along Victoria Terrace – as the locals have a hard time of it as it is.

 Avoiding other walkers.
 In winter, the path has a dangerous section known as the Killer Convex – see the route description for details – but reinforces the fact that this may be a straightforward route in summer, it is serious in winter (as are all the routes!)

-It’s a steady pull once you pass the initial pull up the minor road, and you’ll have time to enjoy the route until about 2/3 rds of the way you’ll hit the real climb of Allt Moses.
-It’s then a real pull, but once above this it again steadies out and you’ll soon be at the summit!
+The Llanberis Path is a steady plod once you pass the initial pull up the minor road, and you’ll have time to enjoy the route until about 2/3 rds of the way.
+Then you’ll hit the real climb of Allt Moses and that’s a real pull up, but once above this and you reach the junction with the PYG and Ranger paths, it steadies to climb more gradually and you’ll soon be at the summit!